-The agentic expansion theory — sandbox → tool use → computer use → convergence — is usually read as a product roadmap.
+The agentic expansion theory — sandbox → tool use → compute — as explored in the economics of AI compute infrastructure — r use → convergence — is usually read as a product roadmap.
 Each lab ships the next phase; each phase looks like a feature release.

 The structural reading is different.
 The expansion is not a product decision.
-It is the substrate requirement of the scaling law that now defines AI progress.
+It is the substrate requirement of the scaling — as explored in the emerging fifth paradigm of scaling — law that now defines AI progress.
 Once that is seen, the cascade across the rest of the AI map is not a forecast — it is a settlement.

 This piece has two parts.
 Part I explains why the expansion is happening, from the AI scaling perspective.
 Part II runs the cascade forward across the seven layers of the AI map that result in a reprice.